jlangr/mob-workshop-ts/README.md

 ## To use a custom World Object

-- cutomize the given Custom World Object : [custom-world](world/custom-world.ts)
+- customize the given Custom World Object : [custom-world](world/custom-world.ts)

 # cucumber7-ts-starter